rexlintc/Cognosante_case_automation/README.md

 This serves as a showcase for one of the projects I completed while I was a Data Analyst Intern at Cognosante (June 2018 - August 2018)

 ## Background Information
 Cognosante employs hundreds of seasonal call center representatives to take calls from customers who have issues regarding their 1095-A forms.
 They would transcribe/summarize their conversations with the customer and the issue woulde be resolved by other analysts.
-This project seeks to reduce the overhead cost of hiring and automate the process of classifying customer cases so only case resolution analysts are needed.
+The goal of this project is to reduce the overhead cost of hiring by automating the process of classifying customer cases so fewer case resolution analysts are needed.

 ### Methodology
 Various classification models were attempted and the final model was a 2 layer LSTM model.